Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 <!-- TOC_END -->

-### Whar are the Steps to Requirement Analysis and Specification?
+### What are the Steps to Requirement Analysis and Specification?

 - Requirement Analysis and Specification are critical stages in the Software Development Life Cycle (SDLC) that ensure the final product meets the needs of users and stakeholders.